safegw/SafeCoin-Monitoring/README.md

   data_type = "integer"
 ```

+If you want to run your own Grafana Dashboard please procceed with Part 2.
+Otherwise switch to https://safecoin.safegw.net:3000/goto/eU4_ojXMz and select your Valdiator according your $hostname configuration setting.

 Please continue to [Part 2.](https://github.com/safegw/SafeCoin-Monitoring/blob/main/How%20to%20Install%20TIG%20Stack.md) that was written to help you setup your own TIG (Telegraf/InfluxDB/Grafana) stack.